 The registered office is located at P.O.
 Box 96, Najran, Kingdom of Saudi Arabia.
-The Company is engaged in mining of non-ferrous metal ores (aluminium, copper and lead), mining of ores of precious metals belonging to gold, silver and platinum group, and wholesaling precious metals and gemstones.
+The Company is engaged in mining of nonferrous metal ores (aluminium, copper and lead), mining of ores of precious metals belonging to gold, silver and platinum group, and wholesaling precious metals and gemstones.

 The Company commenced its commercial production on 1 July 2012.
-The principal activity of the Company is to produce zinc and copper concentrates and silver and gold dore as per the license Number 86/Q dated 13 Ramadhan 1429H (corresponding to 13 September 2008) issued by Ministry of Industry and Mineral Resources and expiring on 29 Duh Al-Qi'dah 1443H (corresponding to 28 June 2022).
-The Company renewed the license for further thirty years with license number 142941, starting from 30 June 2022 (corresponding to 1 Dhu Al-Hijjah 1443H).
+The principal activity of the Company is to produce zinc and copper concentrates and silver and gold ore as per the license Number 86/Q dated 13 Ramadhan 1429H (corresponding to 13 September 2008) issued by Ministry of Industry and Mineral Resources and renewed for further thirty years with license number 142941, starting from 30 June 2022 (corresponding to 1 Dhu Al-Hijjah 1443H).